iampeterbanjo/iampeterbanjo.com/README.md

 ```

-### 4. Behaviour Driven Design for test descriptions
+### 3. Behaviour Driven Design for test descriptions

+> ...vocabulary is the perhaps the most important aspect of BDD, because it tries to normalize the vocabulary used by programmers, business developers, testers and others in the development of a system when discussing problems, requirements, and solutions. _Test-driven JavaScript Development - Christian Johansen_

 Test results should make it clear what features are working or broken.
-Using a BDD makes this easier by providing the context for the test results.
+Using BDD makes this easier by providing the context for the test results.
 [Learn more][bdd].
 For example,

 ```JavaScript
 describe('Given model `connex` helper', () => {